Shrihari-Nair/adk-codebase/README.md

 - "What is shrihari's favorite TV show?"
 - "What sports does shrihari like?"
 - "What is shrihari's favorite food?"

+### Persistent Storage
+- "Hi, my name is John"
+- "Add a reminder to buy groceries"
+- "What are my reminders?"
+- "Update reminder 1 to buy organic groceries"
+- "Delete my grocery reminder"

 ## Troubleshooting